-216. Ethics (H) 3 credit hours.
+216. Ethics (DIW)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Systematic study of main types of ethical theory such as hedonism, rationalism, utilitarianism, humanism and others.
 Emphasis on the relation of theory to actual conduct in personal and social life.
-(Fall, Spring)
+(Spring, odd-even years)

-217. Bioethics (H) 3 credit hours.
+217. Bioethics (C-HN)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Basic Issues in bioethics such as confidentiality, autonomy, informed consent, abortion, euthanasia, stem cell research, assisted reproduction, genetic engineering, allocation of scarce medical resources, and justice in health care distribution.
 Focuses on practical applications of ethical theory from the perspective of the health sciences practitioner.
-(Fall, odd-even years)
+(Spring)

-218. Ethics in Professional Life (H) 3 credit hours.
+218. Ethics in Professional Life (DIW)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Analyzes ethical problems that arise in the context of the workplace.
 Considers the private and public sectors as well as not-for-profit organizations.
 Perspectives of employees, managers, corporate boards, entrepreneurs (including shareholders), and consumers are treated.
 Included are such topics as conflicts of interest, pollution and environmental hazards, gifts and kickbacks, invasion of privacy, whistle-blowing, intellectual property rights, the theory of the corporation and corporate responsibility, professional ethics codes, and private property and public interest.
-(Fall, Spring)
+(Offered occasionally)